rdev02/hugo-blog/content/code/idea-ant-hanging.md

 All my struggle can be found on [Idea track][1].
 Fortunately Carl Abramsson found a workaround for that issue using

-> -noinput&nbsp;
+> -noinput

 switch to ant launch.
 Now everything works like a charm.
-Decided to create this post in case some one will be&nbsp;desperately&nbsp;googling for a solution in the wrong place 🙂
+Decided to create this post in case some one will be desperately googling for a solution in the wrong place 🙂

  [1]: http://youtrack.jetbrains.net/issue/IDEA-26198